Allisonius/allisonius.github.io/_pages/teaching.md

 author_profile: true
 ---

-><font size = "5">"An increase in knowledge anywhere helps pave the way for an increase in knowledge everywhere."</font>
+>"An increase in knowledge anywhere helps pave the way for an increase in knowledge everywhere."
+>
 >
 >  <cite>Issac Asimov</cite>